Germany’s liability regulations for online marketplaces

 In December 2017, the European Commission approved a committee proposal for an in-depth reform of the European Union’s value-added tax (VAT) system, as well as a VAT Action Plan for a single EU VAT zone.
 The purpose of this proposal is to battle against VAT fraud in cross-border sales on the electronical marketplaces.
 This regulation will come into force in each member state at latest by 2021.
 The large online marketplaces will ensure that their non-EU traders who sell goods to EU consumers have registered and paid VAT compliantly.

 Due to excessive tax losses, the German federal government hopes to narrow the tax gap in advance through special measures before the EU committee proposal becomes effective in 2021.
-On 1 August 2018, the German government a draft bill of the Act to prevent VAT losses from trade over the internet and further amendments to tax provisions.
+On 1 August 2018, the German government drafted a bill of the Act to prevent VAT losses from E-commerce and introduced further amendments to tax provisions.
 The draft law has introduced third party liability rules for online marketplaces.
 According to the new regulations, providers of online marketplaces shall be obliged to record the details of transactions by taxable persons conducted via online marketplace where the transport of the goods either starts or ends within Germany.
 Secondly, the new regulations will hold providers of online marketplaces liable for unpaid German VAT on the supplies of goods by online sellers if they are not registered for VAT purposes in Germany.
 The draft law came into force on 1 January 2019.
 However, a grace period was given until 10th March 2019, that marketplaces can become liable for the unpaid VAT of non-EU and non-EEA online sellers.
 The respective potential liability for EU/EEA traders will apply from 1 October 2019 onwards.

 Who is obligated to register for the German VAT？